Cole-Godfrey/BOTTI/README.md

 ## New Feature: Deep Q Network (DQN)

-We've recently implemented a Deep Q Network, a type of Convolutional Neural Network, to enhance BOTTI's capabilities:
+I've recently implemented a Deep Q Network, a type of Convolutional Neural Network, to enhance BOTTI's capabilities:

 - **Improved Navigation:** The DQN allows BOTTI to navigate VALORANT maps more effectively.
 - **Strategic Ability Usage:** BOTTI can now make intelligent decisions about when and how to use abilities.